 …people always try to find a “but” to her achievement instead of acknowledging that, yes, men and women are different but it doesn’t mean that men are more prone to chess or should be better chess players

 AR: I wish I knew exactly how to convince them, because then I feel like I could send out the right message and bring more girls—actually not bring more girls in, but make them stay.
-Because I love chess, and I think it’s worth staying for it even though there are negative and misogynist and sexist comments that we receive even now as grown up women in the broadcasting or streaming scene.
-It’s not just about the competition, not just about it is at tournaments, but the internet in general.
-Unfortunately, there is some negative and not so welcoming atmosphere too.
+Because I love chess, and I think it’s worth staying for even though there are negative and misogynist and sexist comments that we receive even now as grown women in the broadcasting or streaming scene.
+It’s not just about the competition, not just about tournaments, but the internet in general.
+Unfortunately, there is a negative and not so welcoming atmosphere too.

 Overall, I think you should follow your heart and if you truly like the game and you truly like chess, and you enjoy studying, you enjoy learning, you enjoy growing and getting better bit by bit, it is worth it.
 Don’t listen to those who tell you you aren’t good enough, because everyone can!
 And everyone should be given a chance to be good enough.

 All those statements from the ancient times, and all the Grand Masters saying this or that…I think they should read more and they should certainly look up more research and studies and educate themselves so that they don’t discourage the next generation from doing what they want to do.
-Everyone, whether it’s a boy or a girl, should be given a chance to do what they love to do and only be motivated and inspired.
-I’m hoping that nowadays that YouTube and Twitch have given us more platforms to talk directly to the young boys and girls.
+Everyone, whether it’s a boy or a girl, should be given a chance to do what they love and only be motivated and inspired.
+I’m hoping that nowadays YouTube and Twitch have given us more platforms to talk directly to the young boys and girls.
 I hope that means that we can be in a way not their Judit Polgár—I am so much worse than Judit when it comes to my chess skills, but I do show up on Twitch almost every day.
-I’m hoping that is a small, small step I can do toward making sure, or at least helping, that more girls will be into something that I truly like and will stick to for the rest of my life.
+I’m hoping that is a small step I can make toward at least helping more girls to be into something that I truly like and will stick to for the rest of my life.

 …if you truly like the game and you truly like chess, and you enjoy studying, you enjoy learning, you enjoy growing and getting better bit by bit, it is worth it.
 Don’t listen to those who tell you you aren’t good enough…

 AA: I love it.
 That’s so powerful, Anna, that’s awesome.
-As you were talking about these Grand Masters making these terrible comments.
-I didn’t even read Bobby Fischer— I looked up Bobby Fischer quotes.
+As you were talking about these Grand Masters making these terrible comments, I looked up Bobby Fischer quotes.
 Horrible!
 Oh my goodness, I didn’t know.
 Like, so bad.
 He said “They’re weak, all women.
 They’re stupid compared to men.
 They shouldn’t play chess.”